 How Liability is Established: Quid Pro Quo v.
 Hostile Work Environment

 Quid pro quo harassment differs from hostile work environment in that one proposal or threat from a manager that conditions a job benefit on a sexual relationship or favor is sufficient to establish liability.
 In a hostile work environment, the boss isn’t making a direct proposition—your job or a promotion for sex.
 Instead there are comments, jokes, innuendos, physical touching, propositions that interfere with the working conditions of women, but don’t have direct job consequences.
 A hostile work environment is often more difficult to prove than quid pro quo harassment because it takes an undefined quantity of hostile behavior to prove the work environment actually changed the conditions of employment.
 On the other hand, hostile work environments normally occur where other people can observe them.
 Quid pro quo harassment is often the subordinate’s word against her boss.

 If you believe you have experienced either forms of harassment you should contact us.
-Schaefer Halleen is a Minneapolis law firm that specializes in Minnesota and federal sexual harassment and employment discrimination law.
+Schaefer Halleen is a sexual harassment attorney in Minnesota that specializes in Minnesota and federal sexual harassment and employment discrimination law.
 These are complicated and draining cases that require expert handling that we can provide.